Cyb3rW1z4rd/CyberBook/HTTP.md

 # HTTPS - 443

 Heartbleed / CRIME / Other similar attacks
-Read the actual SSL CERT to:
-find out potential correct vhost to GET is the clock skewed any names that could be usernames for bruteforce/guessing.
+Read the actual SSL CERT to:find out potential correct vhost to GET is the clock skewed any names that could be usernames for bruteforce/guessing.